TroyWitthoeft/AzureDbUp/readme.md

 ![Azure DbUp databases](./img/AzureDbUp-databases.png)

-More support for other databases is planned.
+Support for other databases is planned.

 ## Contributing

-This is a small project and we encourage support!
-Have a feedback, please share it?
+This is a small project.
+All feedback is welcome and every commit is a gift.
-Have a feature idea?
-Found a bug?
 Pull requests are welcome and encouraged!

 ## Project Dependencies